 We bring together multi-skilled clinical and customer services professionals, supported by an infrastructure of performance-assured IT and Quality and Governance.

 Chief Medical Officer

 Alasdair started his career as a GP with his father and grandfather in practice after graduating from Southampton Medical School.
-He trained in Occupational Medicine with Prof Euan MacDonald at IBM and latterly went on to become Chief Medical Officer to AxA PPP healthcare OH, and CMO to Pfizer Inc in the UK.
-More recently, Alasdair founded Health Management Ltd with Andrew Noble, which they grew to become the largest OH provider in the UK.
-During his time at HML, Alasdair helped win and set up the Government’s Fit for Work service.
+He trained in occupational medicine with Professor Euan MacDonald at IBM and latterly went on to become Chief Medical Officer (CMO) to AXA PPP Healthcare OH, and CMO to Pfizer Inc in the UK.
+More recently, Alasdair founded Health Management Ltd (HML) with Andrew Noble, which they grew to become the largest OH provider in the UK.
+During his time at HML, Alasdair helped win and establish the Government’s Fit for Work service.
 Alasdair has just completed his tenure as President of the Society of Occupational Medicine and currently sits as the Faculty's and Society's Representative on the BMA OH Committee.
 Alasdair was recently awarded his Fellowship of the Royal College of Physicians for services to Occupational Medicine.
 He is a Fellow of the Faculty of Occupational Medicine (FFOM) and recently achieved FFOM (I).
 Alasdair joined Duradiamond Healthcare in 2016.

 Deputy Medical Director